bleung329/skateboard_underglow/README.md

 # skateboard_underglow
-Tricking out my board with quarantine boredom and about $30.
+An addressable LED controller for skateboard underlighting, with wireless control capability and an accelerometer.

 <h3>Submission for the r/EngineeringStudents Homebound Homebuild Contest 2020</h3>